kontist/kontist.github.io/SDK.markdown

 });
 ```

 If you now visit `http://localhost:3000/auth` you will be directed to the Kontist login and then back to your application.
-The token will then be printed at the console and you can start using the client.
+The token will then be printed in the console and you can start using the client.

 ### Browser
 In some environments we cannot store a client secret without exposing it (e.g. a web application without a backend).
 To authorize the client we will use OAuth2 with the PKCE extension.
 During initialization of the client you just need to provide a `verifier` and persist it across page reloads.
 Next to that you need to provide your `clientId`, a `state` and `redirectUri`.
 You can setup all of this in the [Client Management](/client-management).
 If did not open an account with Kontist yet you [should do so now](https://start.kontist.com/?utm_campaign=kontist_dev).